eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 Participant profiles
 --------------------

-Participant profiles allows you to declare :ref:`participantconfiguration` from XML file.
+Participant profiles allow you to declare :ref:`participantconfiguration` from an XML file.
 The configuration options for the participant belongs to the :class:`<rtps>` label.
 The attribute ``profile_name`` will be the name that the ``Domain`` will associate to the profile in order to load it as shown in :ref:`loadingapplyingprofiles`.